PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 17:22:51
+Last updated: 2024-04-05 17:23:24
-Random Quote: Whisky's good proofing water.
-Tells you who's real and who isn't. - Thomas Shelby
+Random Quote: When you do one good deed, it creates a ripple effect.
+One good deed leads to another and another. - Marshall Eriksen